keras-team/keras-io/examples/vision/md/gradient_centralization.md

 </div>
 ## Use Data Augmentation

-We will rescale the data to `[0, 1]`  andperform simple augmentations to our data.
+We will rescale the data to `[0, 1]` and perform simple augmentations to our data.

 ```python